 The study found changes in body weight and hip and waist circumferences at 3 and 12 months, but it took 12 full months for the major decreases in intra-abdominal fat to occur.

 Women in the exercise group participated in moderate-intensity sports/recreational activity for a mean of 3.5 days per week for a total of 176 minutes per week.
 Walking was the most frequently reported activity.
 Exercisers showed statistically significant differences in body fat over the control group after 12 months.
 Greater body fat loss was observed with increasing duration of exercise.

-So women who started a walking routine as their New Year’s resolution should not be discouraged and need to keep it up long term to reap the full rewards.
-And remember, it’s always a good idea to consult with your family physician before embarking on a strenuous exercise routine.
+So women who started a walking routine as their New Year’s resolution should not be discouraged.
+Maintaining those goals over longer periods of time will offer better health goals.
+Remember, it’s always a good idea to consult with your family physician before embarking on a strenuous exercise routine.

-By Paul S. Phillips, M.D., director of interventional cardiology, Scripps Mercy Hospital
+This Scripps Health and Wellness tip was provided by Paul S. Phillips, M.D., director of interventional cardiology, Scripps Mercy Hospital.